vittau/blog/_posts/2020-09-12-tutorial-vaporwave-vhs-effect-using-gimp.markdown

     <p class="post-image-caption">Some gaussian blur to the color channels</p>
 </div>

 We will shift the blueness channel a bit to the left to reproduce some of the fringing distortion that usually appears during the reconstruction of the signal.
-It's similar to <a href="https://en.wikipedia.org/wiki/Purple_fringing" target="_blank">Purple fringing</a> in photography, albeit with a different cause.
+It's similar to <a href="https://en.wikipedia.org/wiki/Purple_fringing" target="_blank">purple fringing</a> in photography, albeit with a different cause.

 <div class="post-image">
     <a href="{{ site.baseurl }}/img/posts/vaporwave-step7.png" target="_blank"><img src="{{ site.baseurl }}/img/posts/vaporwave-step7.png"/></a>